 Laboratories have to undergo audits that make sure the laboratory complies with good laboratory practices, protocol and industry standards, and data quality and documentation standards.
 Laboratories are expected to track and monitor processes and sample lifecycles from start-to-finish, to prove that they indeed adhere to guidelines.

 When data is traceable, mistakes can be traced back to the root, preventing the issue from repeating itself.
-This is especially important in industry labs — if a product is found to be faulty, the source of the problem can be identified and all similarly defunct problems can be removed from the shelves.
+This is especially important in industry labs — if a product is found to be faulty, the source of the problem can be identified and all similarly defunct products can be removed from the shelves.
 Traceability also makes it easier to judge the effect of modifying certain factors in early stages on downstream processes and end results.

 Additionally, most laboratories use separate systems for different areas of lab work: an electronic laboratory notebook for experiments and projects, inventory and shopping list systems, equipment calibration programs, and more.
 In fact, all of these areas are just pieces of a bigger puzzle.
 For example, a sample’s information is relevant to the experiments in which it was used, and vice versa.